 Don’t worry, even if you’re not much of a hiker you can still find some amazing Instagram spots along the way, close to the city!
 My favorite one was the staircase above St. Stylianos Church from where you can see the whole city.
 If you go there in the morning, the lights will be really beautiful as well!

 Location on Google Maps: Fira Walls near St. Stylianos Church

 15. Three Bells of Fira

-Often referred as the Three Bells of Fira, the Assumption of the Blessed Virgin Mary Catholic Church is one of the most iconic places in the city and it has been featured on many postcards.
+Often referred to as the Three Bells of Fira, the Assumption of the Blessed Virgin Mary Catholic Church is one of the most iconic places in the city and it has been featured on many postcards.

 It takes around 15 minutes to reach it from the center of Fira and if you want to take some photos with it, you need to go to the street running behind/above the church.

-Due to its location it’s not the easiest place to photograph but if you sit on the wall behind the church you can still take some great Instagram shots.
+Due to its location, it’s not the easiest place to photograph but if you sit on the wall behind the church you can still take some great Instagram shots.
 Since your background will be the church and the sea, you can go there practically anytime because no one can really photobomb your pictures.